·

 Tips for Visiting Mont St Michel from Paris

 Did Mont St Michel disappoint me?
 Not at all.
-In fact, it impressed me even more than I thought I would be.
-But there were many things that surprised me.
+In fact, it impressed me even more than I thought.
 I was also extremely lucky to visit this gorgeous place with Sara from Normandy Melody Tour Company.

 Normandy Melody provides small group or private tours from Paris or Port of Le Havre.
 So you’re not actually on a giant tour bus full of people, as it was just me and another couple.

-It felt like I was having a private, very knowledgeable and funny tour guide, available to answer all my questions.
+It felt like I had a private, very knowledgeable, and funny tour guide, available to answer all my questions.
 I did two tours with her (another one to Auvers Sur Oise) and both times the experience couldn’t have been better.
 I highly recommend Sara and I think without her I’d not have had such a great experience.

 If you don’t care for a private tour or want to get a budget tour, you can also join a group tour from Paris.
 I recommend this one.